ThunderSoft-SRIOV/sriov/README.md

 1. Create a custom MOK

-    First make sure the key doesn't exist yet:
+    First of all you need to check if you have a key already with the following commands.

     ```sh
     ls /var/lib/shim-signed/mok/
     ```

-    If you see the key there (consisting of the files `MOK.der`, `MOK.pem` and `MOK.priv`) then you can use these, rather than creating your own.
+    If the key (consisting of the files `MOK.der`, `MOK.pem` and `MOK.priv`) does exist, then you can just use them and no need to create yourself.

+    If the key does not exist, you can create your own according to the following steps:

     ```sh
     mkdir -p /var/lib/shim-signed/mok/